mufeedali/Wordbook/README.md

 ### Using distro-specific packages

-Right now, Wordbook is only packaged for Arch through the AUR as [`wordbook`](https://aur.archlinux.org/packages/wordbook).
+Wordbook is packaged for Arch through the AUR as [`wordbook`](https://aur.archlinux.org/packages/wordbook).

 On NixOS, Wordbook can be installed using the Nix package manager as shown above.
 Additionally, the following code can be added to your NixOS configuration file, usually located in `/etc/nixos/configuration.nix`.